Squarespace is a popular website builder known for beautifully designed templates.

-However, every nonprofit need a robust donation platform that supports recurring donations as well as custom data collection.
+However, every nonprofit organization needs a robust online donation platform that can support recurring donations, as well as custom data collection.

-Donorbox’s embeddable donation forms support donor controlled recurring donations, a variety of payment methods (card, ACH, PayPal), and has a powerful custom form builder.
+Donorbox’s embeddable donation forms support donor-controlled recurring donations, a variety of payment methods (card, ACH, PayPal), and a powerful custom form builder.

-Unlike PayPal, you can insert the form inside of your Squarespace page so your donor won’t have to leave your page.
+Unlike with PayPal, you can add an embedded form directly to your Squarespace site so your donor won’t have to leave your page.
 This is known to increase conversion rates – more website visitors end up donating if they don’t leave the site.

 Follow these step-by-step instructions to receive donations on your Squarespace site.